Workbooks are the building blocks of a chapter. Each chapter consists of one or more workbooks. This becomes obvious from the chapter authoring page:

 that are shown to the student.
 This can for example be useful when the student needs to create

 a new pivot table in an exercise.
 The student starts out with only a read-only sheet and creates

 a pivot table from that.
 The correctness checker for SCTs (

 If you delete the Golden Copy sheet and have no read-only sheets, the student will see a blank sheet called 'Sheet1'.
 This because a workbook can not be completely empty, without sheets.

 Editing a workbook

 Workbooks are edited through the spreadsheets interface itself.
-We do this through something called the workbook source, which contains all information related to a specific workbook and its exercises.
+We do this through the workbook source, which contains all information related to a specific workbook and its exercises.
 You can find the workbook source on the right-hand side in the chapter authoring interface.

-In the workbook source, you'll find the Golden copy sheet as mentioned before.
+In the workbook source, you'll find the Golden copy sheet as mentioned above.
 You can simply edit this sheet, and all of it's content will be copied a sheet named 'Sheet 1' of the student's worksheet when they start an exercise of this workbook.